MikeRogers0/Ruby-Meetup-Calendar/README.md

 ### Localising Event times

-Right now I'm using `local_time` to display the times of the events local to the current user, though if something is right on midnight it might display on the wrong day in the calender.
+Right now I'm using `local_time` to display the times of the events local to the current user, though if something is right on midnight it might display on the wrong day in the calendar.
 I'd love a fix for that.

 ## Contributing